Greg K.: Lawsuit

 In August 2019, Kriesel filed a lawsuit against his Offspring bandmates Dexter Holland and Noodles, following an alleged decision by the two in November 2018 to fire Kriesel from the Offspring and exclude him from band related activities such as studio recordings and live performances.
 Kriesel and his lawyers also alleged that the two conspired to "seize the business, business opportunities, and assets" of Kriesel's stake in the band without compensation.
-As the result of his absence from touring, he had been filled in by Tony Kanal of No Doubt, with the Offspring’s touring guitarist Todd Morse becoming Kriesel's official replacement.
+As the result of his absence from touring, he had been filled in by Tony Kanal of No Doubt, with the Offspring’s touring guitarist Todd Morse later becoming Kriesel's official replacement.
 Dexter Holland and Noodles later sued Kriesel back, stating that "Kriesel's arguments have no basis in fact" and that "there could be no such thing as an oral, permanent partnership, or a partnership which required two people to perform in perpetuity".
 Holland and Wasserman also claimed that Kriesel apparently was asked and agreed to leave the band after "differences developed between how both parties viewed the band's present and future."
 They further claimed that they attempted to "negotiate in good faith" to purchase his shares in the band and present him his part of the band's assets and those assets included the Offspring trademark and various royalty payments.
 Kriesel allegedly refused that deal, suing the band instead.
 The case was settled out of court in 2023.